 Frequency Points

 1 year 30

 2 years 20

 3 years 10

 4 years 5

 5 years or more No Credit

-Note: The points for increation from another are reduced by 10 points if the inequations are incomplete or

 Note: The points for inspection frequency are reduced by 10 points if the inspections are incomplete or do not include a flushing program.
 An additional reduction of 10 points are made if hydrants are not subjected to full system pressure during inspections.
 If the inspection of cisterns or suction points does not include actual drafting with a pumper, or back-flushing for dry hydrants, 20 points are deducted.